Sstark97/NextWeather/README.md

 ------------

 ## Description
-It is an application that manages the atmospheric time made in Next.js.
+It is an application that manages the weather made in Next.js.
 Answer the challenge that you can find in the following DevsChallenge link: [Weather app Challenge](https://devchallenges.io/challenges/mM1UIenRhK808W8qmLWv "Weather app Challenge")

 ------------